NPAF Haleakalā National Park

-The Artist-in-Residence program at Haleakalā National Park consists of a program for all Arts and artist(s) worldwide in all artistic media.
+The Artist-in-Residence program inspired by Haleakalā National Park -- consists of a program for all Arts and artist(s) worldwide in all artistic media.
 This is a Residency open to all arts, writers and and performance media.

-The residency lodging is OUTSIDE THE NATIONAL PARK.
+The residency lodging is OUTSIDE THE NATIONAL PARK and is supported by the National Parks Arts Foundation and its' supporters, not the NPS.
+Please contact the NPAF for all inquiries.
 The artist(s) must commit to the entire month term that they will be applying.
 There is no studio space available this term, so the selected artist will have to work in their living space or plein-air.

 The Artist acknowledges that if their work includes a scientific or cultural component that involves advice or information from park or specialized staff or any of the scientific research programs around or in the park, it is their responsibility to contract separately for such.
 There are many entities that work in Haleakalā National Park in many capacities and they may be willing to talk informally as an advisor.
-However, Park staff and research program specialists (NPS or any entity) may not be generally available to the resident, and should be treated courteously and with consideration to their time, schedules and expertise.
+However, we can not advise as to what the NPS will provide because we are not working directly with the NPS staff at Haleakala National park for this program.

 Artists need to provide their own art supplies, equipment, personal items, all insurance and reliable transportation.
 Artists should be self-sufficient, independent and enjoy working in an public environment and able to commit to the full AiR term.
-The AiR artist must remain accommodating to inquiring park visitors with regards to the thoroughfare location of their workspace.
 The artist(s) will comply with all park regulations and policies governing park employees, volunteers and visitors.